 GRAYSON PERRY: THE MOST POPULAR ART EXHIBITION EVER!

-From 8 June-10 September, The Serpentine Gallery will be hosting ‘The Most Popular Art Exhibition Ever’ – according to Grayson Perry!
+From 8 June-10 September, The London Serpentine Gallery will be hosting ‘The Most Popular Art Exhibition Ever’ – according to Grayson Perry!
 Perry, known for being one of the most astute commentators on comtempory society and culture, will present a major new exhibition of his work tackling one of his main concerns: how contemporary art can best address a diverse cross section of society.
 The show will include pieces in ceramics, cast iron, bronze, printmaking and tapestry.
 Much of Perry’s work is controversial, daring and most importantly inspiring.
 These new works will touch on many themes including popularity and art, masculinity and the current cultural landscape.
 Will it be ‘The Most Popular Art Exhibition’ ever?
 Only time will tell…

 MARC QUINN: DRAWN FROM LIFE